Abbasid architecture: Historical background

-In 750 the Abbasids seized power from the Umayyad rulers of the Arab empire, who lost all their possessions apart from Spain.
-The Abbasid caliphs based in what is now Iraq ruled over Iran, Mesopotamia, Arabia and the lands of the eastern and southern Mediterranean.
+In 750, the Abbasids seized power from the Umayyad rulers of the Arab-Islamic empire.
+The Abbasid caliphs based themselves in Iraq and ruled over Iran, Mesopotamia, Arabia and the lands of the eastern and southern Mediterranean.
 The period between 750 and 900 has been described as the Islamic Golden Age.
-Where the Umayyads had typically reused pre-Islamic buildings in the cities they had conquered, by the Abbasid era many of these structures required replacement.
-The spread of Muslim beliefs had also brought changes in needs.
-The Abbasids had to build masjid and palaces, as well as fortifications, houses, commercial buildings and even facilities for racing and polo matches.
-They upgraded the pilgrim road from Baghdad and Kufa to Mecca, levelled the surface and built walls and ditches in some areas, and built stations for the pilgrims with rooms and a mosque in which to pray.
+During the Umayyad period, Muslims had largely re-used pre-Islamic buildings in the cities they conquered, but by the Abbasid era many of these structures required replacement.
+The spread of Islam and the growing Muslim population had also brought changes in needs.
+Under the Abbasids, new constructions included not only larger mosques and palaces, but also fortifications, new types of houses, commercial buildings and even recreational facilities for racing and polo matches.
+They upgraded the pilgrim road from Baghdad and Kufa to Mecca, clearing obstacles, adding walls and drainage ditches in some areas, and built stations for the pilgrims with rooms, a water reservoir, and a mosque.

-In 762 the caliph al-Mansur founded a new capital of Baghdad on the Tigris, which soon grew to one of the largest cities in the world.
-In 836 the caliph al-Mu'tasim transferred the capital to Samarra.
+In 762, the caliph al-Mansur founded the new capital of Baghdad on the Tigris, which soon grew to one of the largest cities in the world.
+In 836, the caliph al-Mu'tasim transferred the capital to Samarra.
 The Abbasids began to lose control over the outlying parts of the empire, with local dynasties gaining effective independence in Khorasan (Samanids) in eastern Iran, Egypt (Tulunids) and Ifriqiya (Aghlabids).
 The caliph al-Mu'tamid, by now the effective ruler only of Iraq, moved his capital back to Baghdad in 889.
 In 945 the Buyids, followers of Shia Islam, became effective rulers as amirs, while the Abbasid caliphs retained their nominal title.
-After 1055 the Seljuks controlled Baghdad for the next century and posed as the protectors of the caliphs.
-With Caliph al-Nasir (1179-1225) the Abbasids once again gained control of Iraq, but the sack of Baghdad by the Mongols in 1258 brought the Abbasid caliphate to an end.
+After 1055, the Seljuks controlled Baghdad for the next century and posed as the protectors of the caliphs.

+With the long reign of Caliph al-Nasir (r.
+1180–1225), coinciding with the Seljuk decline and other factors, the Abbasids once again gained control of Iraq and enjoyed a limited revival.
+His successor, al-Mustansir (r.
+1226–1242), is known for his architectural patronage.
+The sack of Baghdad by the Mongols in 1258, during the reign of al-Musta'sim, brought the Abbasid Caliphate to an end.
+The destruction wrought by this conflict, along with the relative fragility of building materials vulnerable to environmental damage and the later changes to the city's structure, has contributed to the loss of most of Abbasid-era Baghdad's architecture, with few exceptions.